-- (2).
-The Group participated in the capital increase of Jung Shing Wire Co., Ltd. by cash in November 2021 and the investment amounted to 1,723 thousand shares.
-Therefore, the Group's ownership interest in Jung Shing Wire Co., Ltd. increased to 23.33%. - (3).
-The Group participated in the capital increase of AMIT system service Ltd. in Q1 2021 and the investment amounted to 462 thousand shares.
-Therefore, the Group's ownership interest in AMIT system service Ltd. increased from 19.61% to 22.74%. - (4).
-The Group participated in the capital increase of HENGS TECHNOLOGY CO., LTD. by cash in November 2021 and the investment amounted to 1,132 thousand shares.
-Therefore, the Group's ownership interest in HENGS TECHNOLOGY CO., LTD. increased to 24.12%. - (5).
+- (3).
+The Group disposed of 8% equity of Huizhou Boluo Huxing Flame-Retardant Materials Co., Ltd. Therefore, the Group's ownership interest in Huizhou Boluo Huxing Flame-Retardant Materials Co., Ltd. decreased to 25.00%. - (4).
+The Group participated in the capital increase of AMIT system service Ltd. to NT10,312 thousand in Q3 2022.
+Therefore, the Group's ownership interest in AMIT system service Ltd. increased to 29.96%. - (5).
+The Group successively purchased shares of HENGS TECHNOLOGY CO., LTD. since January 2022 and the investment amounted to 501 thousand shares.
+Therefore, the Group's ownership interest in HENGS TECHNOLOGY CO., LTD. increased to 24.94%. - (6).
 The carrying amounts of investments accounted for using equity method pledged as collateral for bank loans were disclosed in Note 38.